Yael Sharvit

 Yael Sharvit is an American linguist who is Professor of Linguistics at UCLA.
 She specializes in semantics and the syntax-semantics interface.

-Education
+Career

 Sharvit received her PhD in linguistics from Rutgers University in 1997; she was the third person to graduate from the program.
-Her dissertation title was "The Syntax and Semantics of Functional Relative Clauses."
+Her dissertation title is "The Syntax and Semantics of Functional Relative Clauses."

-Career and research
+She joined the faculty of the University of Connecticut in 1999, leaving in 2011 to take up a position at UCLA.

+Research

-Sharvit is known for her work on tense, including embedded tense, or bound tense and tense in free indirect discourse and cross-linguistic typologies of tense.
-She has also contributed to the semantics of questions, and relative clauses the semantics of attitude verbs, negative polarity items, resumptive pronouns and superlatives.
+Sharvit is known for her work on tense, including embedded tense (Sharvit 1999), or bound tense (Alxatib & Sharvit 2017), tense in free indirect discourse (Sharvit 2008) and cross-linguistic typologies of tense.
+She has also contributed to the semantics of questions (Sharvit 2002), relative clauses (Sharvit 1997), attitude reports (Charlow & Sharvit 2014), negative polarity items (Guerzoni & Sharvit 2007), resumptive pronouns (Sharvit 1999), and superlatives (Sharvit & Stateva 2002, Bumford & Sharvit 2022).

 Honors and distinctions

 She is an Associate Editor at the Journal of Semantics.
+She also serves as co-editor-in-chief of the journal Linguistics and Philosophy.